mcxiaoke/media-cli.js/README.md

-# picexif.js
+# media-cli.js

-Photo and Video ExifTool Utilities
+Photo,Video,Audio and ExifTool Utilities.

+created at 2021.07